 Adding a New Customer

-- Optional: Check the customer doesn’t already exist using SmartSearch or QuickSearch
+- To avoid duplicates, check the customer doesn’t already exist using SmartSearch or QuickSearch

 - Click Add New Customer from the main menu